-Located at the University of California at Santa Barbara, this working group occupies both wet lab and behavioral lab space, as well as field sites around the globe.
+Located at the UCSB, this working group occupies both wet lab and behavioral lab space, as well as field sites around the globe.

-social and economic aspects of cooperation / testing models of human longevity / social learning of subsistence and social strategies / human foraging behavior / evolution of human growth and ecological variation / social and human capital in small-scale societies / biodemography and life history / fertility transitions and reproductive decision-making / social status, networks, and leadership / mate guarding and behavioral implications of sexual proprietariness /evolutionary medicine / development and senescence of immune function / intergenerational transfers / hormone-behavior interactions
+evolutionary medicine / biodemography and life history /evolution of human growth and ecological variation / testing models of human longevity / hormone-behavior interactions / social learning of subsistence and social strategies / human foraging behavior / social and human capital in small-scale societies / fertility transitions and reproductive decision-making / social status, networks, and leadership / mate guarding and behavioral implications of sexual proprietariness /development and senescence of immune function / intergenerational transfers / social and economic aspects of cooperation

 University of California-Santa Barbara